Frequently Asked Questions

 How can I pay for my Building Consent?

 Payments for building consents can be made by cheque, cash or EFTPOS at any of Council's service centres or may be paid online.
 The final invoice must be paid before your building consent can be uplifted.

 How long will it take to process my application?

 However the total processing time for a building consent depends on the complexity of your project and whether or not you have provided us with sufficient information.
 All consents are required to be approved within 20 working days.
 However if information is deficient the clock is stopped and you will be asked to provide further information.
 The clock restarts once all requested information is received.

 How long is a building consent valid for?

 Work must start on your project within 12 months of the date the building consent was issued.
-If Council have not been contacted to undertake any inspections before then - A letter will be sent out to you to say your building consent will lapse at the expiry of the 12-month period.
+If Council have not been contacted to undertake any inspections before then - A letter will be sent to say your building consent will lapse at the expiry of the 12-month period.

 You may decide not to do the work, in which case the consent will lapse, or you may apply for an extension of time to start the work - These are considered on a case by case basis.
 Requests for an extension of time must be made on the appropriate form and be received before the expiry date.